Go back to all articles

 • Handy at finding regression errors

 Automated testing allows developers to widen the variety of tested events and find out if a feature works properly under all the sets of circumstances.
+For APIs, employing tools like a gRPC load testing tool can help ensure robust performance under various loads.
 Such a deep exploration would take a lot more time and workforce if conducted manually.

 • Saves time, workforce, and money